awslabs/benchmark-ai/docs/RFCs/toml_ranges.md

 ![Image: toml_ranges .jpg](../images/toml_ranges.jpg)

-**Action-family label**
+**parent-action-id label**

-All jobs derived from a TOML containing multiple-value parameters share a common label: *action-family*.
+Similar to what is done with the scheduled benchmarks, all jobs derived from a TOML containing multiple-value parameters share a common label: *parent-action-id*.
 The value of this label corresponds to the action id of the message which submitted the original multi-value TOML.
 This is important because then this label can be used in a label selector to identify all these children jobs.
-For example, if the customer decides to cancel all jobs originated from a given multi-value TOML submitted with action id X, we can do so by deleting all jobs with *action-family = X.*
+For example, if the customer decides to cancel all jobs originated from a given multi-value TOML submitted with action id X, we can do so by deleting all jobs with *parent-action-id = X.*

 ### Benefit